rajington/windowsapp/README.md

         * Now you can do `require('~/.windowsapp/myfile.rb');`
         * Or you can write your primary config file as `~/.windowsapp.rb`
 * API
-    * Consider wrapping every ObjC type in a pure-JS type, so that there's no unexpected behavior for JS-knowledgeable peoples (currently it's kinda weird)
+    * Finish wrapping every ObjC type in a pure-JS type
     * Better error handling when passing wrong stuff into API functions
     * Figure out a way to not have to do nil-checks so often
     * Add events to API (`kAXWindowCreatedNotification`, etc)